federicozappone/sun_sensor_heading_estimation/README.md

 We use the standard VideoCapture from OpenCV which supports most USB and RPI cameras.

+We assume a "static" camera looking upward, if you wish to use this in a real world application (e.g. a rover) you need to update the camera rotation matrix for every frame.

 The system could be augmented with a GPS sensor to acquire the current location in real time.

 ## Creators